Ghost Towns In Colorado

 In 1988, the Black American West Museum tried to preserve the site as much as possible and registered it as a historic landmark.

-Even though there are not many tourist attractions to enjoy, you can visit the remaining buildings that contain information and history about the town, have a self-guided tour, and experience with your own eyes what it was like living in the plains in the 1900s.
+Even though there are not many tourist attractions, you can visit the remaining buildings, which contain information and history about the town, take a self-guided tour, and experience with your own eyes what it was like living in the plains in the 1900s.

 St. Elmo, Colorado